gvwilson/thirdbit/src/fiction/santas/index.md

 "Ho ho ho," Finner replied weakly.
-The man's arms and jaw had mechanical joints, and his eyes were lightbulbs like the Elfabot's.
+The man's arms and jaw had mechanical joints, and his eyes were lightbulbs like Elfabot's.
 Finner glanced sidelong at the santa, but she had sunk into her parka, and the shadows under her eyes were even deeper and darker